 Wisdom derives from way of life, and is as fragile as nature.
 Many Indians shared their animism, their respect for nature and their attitude to the land with other hunter-gatherers.
 But when ways of life change, beliefs change to support them.

 Malcolm’s story: Living at Chater Valley has led to us to create an environment which helps us to help others to get back on track with their authentic lives.
 This usually involves thinking less and feeling more, but old habits die hard and sometimes people need a helping hand to get “reconnected”.
-Having worked in the Media, Digital and Events industries for many years, it was always unsurprising to see that people who were happy in their jobs were usually good at them.
-Encouraging authenticity in the managers l worked alongside, always seemed to lead to a positive result, and so while it might seem an unusual jump from managing media businesses to Sound Therapist and making Talking Sticks, there’s more in common than you might think.
+Having worked in the Media, Digital and Events industries at senior executive level for many years, it was always unsurprising to observe that people who were happy in their jobs were usually good at them.
+Encouraging authenticity in the managers l worked alongside, always seemed to lead to a positive outcome, and so while it might seem an unusual jump from managing media businesses to professional Sound Therapist and making personalised Talking Sticks, there’s more in common than you might think.

 So this brings our story almost up to date.
-Our love of Native American culture and Mother Earth has led us down a path to embrace elements of Shamanism, Meditation, Yoga and a more conscious way of living.
+Our love of First Nation culture and Mother Earth has led us down a path to embrace elements of Shamanism, Meditation, Yoga and a more conscious way of living.
 There seems to be little these days in the way of customs and traditions, which were so revered by our ancestors.
 We are trying to resurrect some of these ancient customs and practices, and interpreting them to make them pertinent for contemporary living.
-These themes come out in the Retreats, Workshops and Courses we now run at Chater Valley.
+These themes come out in the Retreats, Workshops and Courses we now run.
 Why not come and join us.

 We look forward to welcoming you to Chater Valley.